 With so many platforms available and people using multiple apps, what’s the best video-calling app to use?
 And how can you have the best video calling experience?

-When you're video conferencing with multiple people, whether for work or to just hang out with friends, some video calling apps to perform better than others.
+When you're video calling multiple people, whether for work or to just catch up with friends, some apps are known to perform better than others.

 Who hasn’t heard of Zoom?
-Its popularity boomed during the pandemic and has since become the standard in video calling apps.
-It’s available to use on desktop and mobile devices.
+Its popularity boomed during the pandemic and has since become one of the standard video calling apps available on desktop and mobile devices.

 Zoom is really robust and includes features such as screen sharing, live annotations, custom backgrounds, and strong encryption is included in both the free and paid versions.